-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 services that are provided to benefit these pupils, as evidenced by student course enrollment in PowerSchool. services that are provided to benefit these pupils, as evidenced by student course enrollment in PowerSchool.
-STAR Reading 3rd-8th Pupil Achievement (Priority 4) In T2 2021 26% of students scored at or above grade level on the STAR Reading test.
-2021 T2 STAR Reading assessment data reflecting the percent of students scoring at or above grade level standard: Reading: 3rd: 50%, 4th: 67%, 5th: 40%, 6th: 0%, 7th: 20%, 8th: 11%.
-By T2 of 2024, at least 35% of students will score at or above grade level as measured by STAR Reading Test.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 programs and services developed and provided to unduplicated pupils and individuals with exceptional needs, and the programs and services that are provided to benefit these pupils, as evidenced by student course enrollment in PowerSchool. programs and services developed and provided to unduplicated pupils and individuals with exceptional needs, and the programs and services that are provided to benefit these pupils, as evidenced by student course enrollment in PowerSchool. iReady Reading (9th- 12th grades) Pupil Achievement (Priority 4) In T2 2021, 40% of high school students scored at or above grade level in reading.
+2021 T2 iReady assessment data reflecting the percent of students scoring at or above grade level standard: Reading: 9th: 52%, 10th: 26%, 11th: 42%, 12th: 33% By T2 of 2024, at least 50% of high school students will score at or above grade level in Reading as measured by i-Ready Diagnostic. iReady Math (9th-12th grades) Pupil Achievement (Priority 4) In T2 2021, 22% of high school students scored at or above grade level in math.
+2021 T2 iReady assessment data reflecting the percent By T2 of 2024, at least 45% of high school students will score at or above grade level in Math as measured by i-Ready Diagnostic.